Woolwich: Regeneration

 A large-scale redevelopment of the area west of General Gordon Square started in 2011.
 The square was re-landscaped, including a new water feature.
 The so-called Love Lane project involved demolition of several buildings including the Post Office, the Crown Building, the Director General public house, Peggy Middleton House and Thomas Spencer Halls of Residence.
 New buildings in the first phases of the Woolwich Central redevelopment included: the Woolwich Centre along Wellington Street (public library and council offices, completed in 2011), and a 259-home housing development with an 84,000 ft2 Tesco hypermarket, completed in 2014.
 In the same year, the latter development was named Britain's worst new building, being awarded the 'Carbuncle Cup' for a design judges described as "oppressive, defensive, arrogant and inept".
-The same development was later the subject of £46.7m claim by Tesco against Willmott Dixon for cladding replacement; Willmott Dixon then sought to reclaim the same amount from its supply chain; the case was set to be heard in February 2023.
+The same development was later the subject of a £46.7m claim by Tesco against Willmott Dixon for cladding replacement; Willmott Dixon then sought to reclaim the same amount from its supply chain; When the case was heard in February 2023, two suppliers countered by saying the problems arose due to Willmott Dixon's negligence.
+The financial impact of the Woolwich Central project continued to be felt in July 2024, when Willmott Dixon said costs to fix the scheme had risen from £44m to £48m.

 On the other side of General Gordon Square the 1930s Woolwich Equitable building was refurbished.
 Next to Woolwich Town Hall on Wellington Street, the 1950s Woolwich Grand Theatre (formerly the ABC Regal Cinema, then Flamingo's Nightclub) briefly reopened as an arts centre with a cafe but in 2015 the building was demolished to make room for apartments.

 Redevelopment around the "Woolwich Triangle" at the west end of Powis Street is partly underway.
 It originally envisaged demolition of the art deco RACS department store, one of two imposing Co-op buildings in this part of town.
 In September 2012 Greenwich Council approved a plan to convert the building into apartments and retail.
 Across the road, the late Victorian former RACS Central Stores building was renovated and re-opened as a hotel.
 Further regeneration is centred on Hare Street and the Riverside.
 By relocating the Waterfront Leisure Centre, it is hoped that this part of Woolwich will attract new development.
 Other areas for redevelopment include Trinity Walk (former Connaught Estate, part of the One Woolwich masterplan for three housing estates), several sites along Wellington Street (including the Ogilby site and the so-called Island site), the Spray Street Quarter (between the existing station and the new Crossrail station), and the Callis Yard site (former council stables).
 Redevelopment plans for the Spray Street Quarter in 2018 included a proposal to demolish the 1936 market hall.